Patoski-patoski/TZ-Converter/README.md

 4. Select the country you would like to convert the time to.
 For example, you would convert the time and timezone in numbers 2 and 3 respectively to that of the country you selected.
 5. Press the convert button.
 6. The converted time is displayed below the button.

+## Warning

+General Approach: The code uses a manual approach to time zone conversion, which may become error-prone during scale-up and does not account for all the complexities of time zone differences, such as daylight saving time changes.

 ## USE CASES